KI-CISWG/MVCR/mvcr-0.7.md

 # Abstract

-The Consent & Information Sharing Working Group (CISWG) is doumenting a minimum set of consent requirements for information sharing that are salient across jurisdictions and compliant with Fair Information Practice privacy instruments and standards.(see references)  These common requirements constitute the minimum viable consent receipt, specifying the minimum required policy links, consent fields and data formats to meet the minimum legal, transparency and trust obligations for information sharing.
+The Consent & Information Sharing Working Group (CISWG) is documenting a minimum set of requirements that will support informed consent on the part of the user.
+The goal is to identify the necessary information to make a transaction compliant with Fair Information Practice privacy instruments and standards (see References) regardless of legal jurisdiction.
+These common requirements constitute a Minimum Viable Consent Receipt (MVCR) specifying the minimum required policy links, consent fields, and data formats to meet the minimum legal, transparency, and trust obligations for information sharing.

 The core Consent Receipt (CR) specification refers to the legal notices required for compliant consent to be valid when collecting personal information.
 This is currently managed by organizations separately with bespoke policies that are closed to systematic use.
 The Consent Receipt is being designed to address this problem.

 # Status

-The 0.7 version of the MVCR specification is the *most minimum* and alpha format for testing and implementations.
-Some fields are under review for inclusion.
+The 0.7 version of this specification documents the *minimum* required and offers an alpha format for testing and implementation.
+Some fields are under review for inclusion in later versions of the specification.

 # Editors

 Mark Lizar

-Heather Flannagan
+Heather Flanagan

 ## Intellectual Property Rights

-This document is being developed by Kantara Initiative's Consent and Information Sharing Working Group; see <https://kantarainitiative.org/groups/ciswg/>.
-Participation is free and open, and all work contributed to the effort falls into the Reciprocal Royalty Free with Opt-Out to Reasonable And Non discriminatory (RAND) IPR policy <https://kantarainitiative.org/confluence/x/mQByAg>.
+This document is being developed by Kantara Initiative's Consent and Information Sharing Working Group (see <https://kantarainitiative.org/groups/ciswg/>).
+Participation in this group is free and open, and all work contributed to the effort falls into the Reciprocal Royalty Free with Opt-Out to Reasonable And Non discriminatory (RAND) IPR policy <https://kantarainitiative.org/confluence/x/mQByAg>.

-Kantara Initiative is a non-profit membership organization that connects businesses, consumers, governments, and citizens through innovations and programs that support more natively trust worthy on-line experiences.
+Kantara Initiative (KI) is a non-profit membership organization that connects businesses, consumers, governments, and citizens through innovations and programs that support more natively trust worthy on-line experiences.
 The mission of KI is to foster identity community harmonization, interoperability, innovation, and broad adoption through the development criteria for operational trust frameworks and deployment/usage best practices for privacy-respecting, secure access to trusted online services.

 # TOC